• Skip to primary navigation

 Scale

-1 Tablespoons heavy cream, plus more for brushing
+• 1 tablespoon of heavy cream, plus more for brushing

 Instructions

-In a large bowl combine flour and salt.
-Add shredded Parmesan and chorizo and mix.
-Cut butter into flour mixture using your fingertips.
+1. Mix the dry ingredients, Parmesan, and chorizo.
+In a large bowl, combine the flour and salt.
+Add the shredded Parmesan and chorizo and mix well.
+Rub the butter into the flour mixture using your fingertips.
 Likewise, this can all be done in a stand mixer fitted with a paddle attachment.
-Blend butter into dry ingredients until no large lumps remain
+Blend butter into dry ingredients until no large lumps remain.

-Add heavy cream, and mix just until dough comes together.
-Knead by hand just until dough is smooth and supple, no more than a minute or two.
-Wrap in plastic and refrigerate for at least two hours, or up to two weeks.
+2. Bring the dough together.
+Add the heavy cream, and mix just until the dough comes together.
+Knead it by hand just until it is smooth and supple, no more than a minute or two.
+Form the dough into a flat disc, wrap it in plastic, and refrigerate it for at least two hours, or up to a few days.
+You can also freeze it.

 • Author: Christina